 Stereolithography (SLA) is an additive manufacturing technology developed by 3D Systems.
-The process cures liquid photopolymer resin with an ultraviolet laser to build parts layer upon layer, each typically measuring two-thousandth to six-thousandth of an inch (0.004”- 0.006”).
+The process cures liquid photopolymer resin with a laser to build parts layer upon layer, each typically measuring from 0.004”(0.100mm) to 0.006” (0.152mm).

-The SLA Technologhy allows rapid production of accurate scale models of design projects in a short time.
-Provides parts that are lightweight and durable, with the strength of plastic, can be mounted and drilled, like in the actual situations with the real product.
+SLA Technology allows rapid production of accurate scaled models in a short amount of time.
+It provides parts that are lightweight and durable, with the strength of plastic that can be used in the actual applications.